 1. a self-seeking flatterer; a yes-man or flunky.

 IN A SENTENCE: Olga shouldn't have asked her sycophant if pulling down Marlon's zipper was okay.

 1. to find fault with or reproach severely.

 IN A SENTENCE: Leah had to upbraid Lance for putting his tongue in her sister's ear.

 1. an enthusiastic expression of approval.

-IN A SENTENCE: Ernesto made sure to give plaudits to Cammy when her t-shirt got soaked.
+IN A SENTENCE: Ernesto gave plaudits to Cammy when she finally brushed her teeth for once.

 9/12/19: contravene (kon-truh-veen), v.